 - Step 3: Connect Your Devices — From thermostats and light bulbs to slow cookers and security cameras, a huge selection of compatible devices is out there.
 After the initial setup process, you will be able to enjoy hands-free convenience throughout the house.

-The Next Step: Turn to Pivotal Home Solutions for Protection
+The Next Step: Turn to Oncourse Home Solutions for Protection